-This article on how to be a social media assistant is a guest post by Julia.
+This article on how to be a social media manager is a guest post by Julia.

 My first mobile phone was the size of my forearm.